ricdip/SimpleInterpreter/README.md

     16
     ```

-- Return statement: immediately return an expression from a block statement:
+- **Return statement**: immediately return an expression from a block statement:
     ```
     > let test = fn() {
     ..   if(true) {